vaimee/SEPA/example-chat/README.md

 1. [SPARQL 1.1 Secure Event (SE) protocol](http://mml.arces.unibo.it/TR/sparql11-se-protocol.html)
 2. [JSON SPARQL Application Profile (JSAP)](http://mml.arces.unibo.it/TR/jsap.html)

 The project shows the use of the API at both levels.
-The application uses the JAVA API which are included in the [SEPA Java reference implementation](https://github.com/arces-wot/SEPA), but the same concepts apply to all the other APIs (like JS and Python).
+The application uses the Java API included in the [SEPA Java reference implementation](https://github.com/vaimee/SEPA), but the same concepts apply to all the other APIs (like JS and Python).

 The main component is the `ChatClient` which consists of three SEPA agents: